nsf-lrose/lrose-hub/README.md

 * Ting-Yu Cha (Colorado State University)
 * Michael Bell (Colorado State University)
 * Mike Dixon (National Center for Atmospheric Research)
+* Brenda Dolan (Colorado State University)

 ### Acknowledgements

-We would like to thank Brenda Javornik, Julien Chastang, and Ana Espinoza for their assistance.
+We would like to thank Brenda Javornik from NCAR and Julien Chastang and Ana Espinoza from Unidata for their assistance.